-You've taken the first step: You're ready to start changing your life by making new healthy habits.
+But the good news is, you've taken the first step: You're ready to start changing your life by making new healthy habits.
 Way to go!
 Now is the time to create a plan to help you accomplish your goals.
-Though trying to create a healthy meal plan from scratch can seem daunting...
+Though trying to create a healthy meal plan from scratch can seem daunting.
 Luckily you don't have to worry about that — TODAY nutritionist Joy Bauer is here to help!

-Her "Drop 10 TODAY" plan has seven recipe options for breakfast, lunch and dinner.
-You can mix and match all week long, just keep a few things in mind: Breakfast should be 300 calories; lunch should be 400 calories; and dinner should be 500 calories.
+Her "Drop 10 TODAY" plan has loads of delicious and satisfying recipe options for breakfast, lunch and dinner.
+You can mix and match all month long, repeating meals as often as you like.
 Plus, you can enjoy one to two Joy-approved snacks each day and unlimited non-starchy veggies.

-Each of these breakfast options provides no more than 300 calories, incorporates health-boosting produce and follows a “10/4” winning combination, meaning these meals consist of at least 10 grams of satiating protein and at least 4 grams of filling fiber to help jump start your day and keep you energized until lunchtime.
+Each morning meal follows a "10/4" winning combination, meaning these meals consist of at least 10 grams of protein and at least 4 grams of filling fiber to help jump-start your day and keep you energized until lunchtime.
+Also, sip on a “beverage booster” for an extra shot of morning energy.
+Choose between a cup (or two) of coffee or black/green tea.
+Skip the sugar and enjoy a splash of optional milk.

 1. Avocado ‘n egg toast

-One slice of whole grain toast topped with ¼ smashed avocado + 1 poached, hard-boiled or scrambled egg, with a sprinkling of preferred herbs and ground black pepper.
-Enjoy with ½ grapefruit or 1 orange on the side.
+One slice of whole grain toast topped with 1/4 smashed avocado and one poached, hard-boiled or scrambled egg, with a sprinkling of preferred herbs and ground black pepper.
+Enjoy with half a grapefruit or one orange on the side.

 2. Egg-vegetable scramble

-1 whole egg and 3 egg whites scrambled with any veggie combination (chopped tomatoes, onions, mushrooms, spinach, peppers, green beans, etc.) and 1 slice of whole grain toast OR 1 orange or half of a grapefruit.
+One whole egg and three egg whites scrambled with any veggie combination (chopped tomatoes, onions, mushrooms, spinach, peppers, green beans, etc.) and one slice of whole grain toast OR one orange or half of a grapefruit.

 Or try this recipe for chocolate banana overnight oatmeal.